p4puniya/Ingestion-Engine/README.md

 # Ingestion Engine

 A simple tool to extract and process content from URLs and PDFs.
+Please note, when ingesting large amounts of data like Entire Books, The Process can appear as stuck but it is not.
+Check the terminal where you are running the backend for live progress.

+Also, I suggest using the frontend :)

 ## Quick Start
 0. **[Optional] Update the .env & Create a venv**